rbenrax/upyOS/README.md

 Exists internal and external commands, and internal and externals shell scripts, internal located in /bin directory and are exceuted without extention, external can be located in any directory and are executed directly, external commands are self-explanatory and some have help (--h).

-The system can be extended with more external commands and programs with the aim of keeping the memory footprint as low as possible, because the ram is quite small but the flash is big enough.
+The system can be extended with more external commands and programs with the aim of keeping the memory footprint as low as possible, because the ram is quite small but the flash is big enough, every program to be executed must define a "def __main__(args):" function.

 The sdata module contains all the system data, allowing access to the board configuration parameters, system configuration parameters, environment variables, etc., allowing access to these parameters between programs and scripts.

-If system hungs in boot (ex. defective program), we can delete init.sh, then the system wil boot in recovery mode, also we can use recovery command in any time, which moves init.sh to init.rec and viceversa.
+If system hungs in boot (ex. defective program), we can delete init.sh, then the system wil boot in recovery mode, also we can use recovery command in any time, which moves init.sh to init.rec and viceversa, alternatively on any moment the os can be loaded in recovery mode by sending "import upyos" command.

 RP2040 has only two threads and is limited to this number, but ESP32 and others may have more.
 Python programs can be submitted in a separate thread by ending the command with '&' symbol, and asyncio programs may also be used."

-Threads may be stopped by kill command, but then must be controlled in main loop inside the procces, see examples in /opt directory.
+Threads may be stopped by kill/killall commands, but then must be controlled in main loop inside the program, see examples in /opt directory.

 I hope it is useful for you!, there are things to do, and to improve.